microsoft/AzureOpenAI-with-APIM/README.md

 Using Azure's APIM orchestration provides a organizations with a powerful way to scale and manage their Azure OpenAI service without deploying Azure OpenAI endpoints everywhere.
 Administrators can issue subscription keys via APIM for accessing a single Azure OpenAI service instead of having teams share Azure OpenAI keys.
 APIM delivers usage metrics along with API monitoring to improve business intelligence.
 APIM policies control access, throttling, and a mechanism for chargeback cost models.

+Gain conceptual details and technical step-by-step knowledge on implementing APIM to support your Azure OpenAI resiliency, scalability, performance, monitoring, and charge back capabilities.

+> [!IMPORTANT]
+>
+> The goal with this repo is to provide more than conceptual knowledge on the services and technology.
+We want you to walk away from this repo knowing EXACTLY what to do to add these capabilities to YOUR enterprise.
+If we are missing information  or steps or details or visuals or videos or anything that adds friction to you gaining this knowledge effectively and efficiently, please say something - [Add your Ideas · Discussions · GitHub](https://github.com/microsoft/AzureOpenAI-with-APIM/discussions/categories/ideas).

 ## Solutions

 There are two solutions developed to meet the needs of the organization from a sandbox to model a production environment.